MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-sample-data-8-x.md

 ## Download and unpack

 The Field Service and Project Service sample data installer is distributed as a self-extracting executable.
-The filenames may vary depending on the sample data package, but otherwise the steps are the same no matter which package you install.
+The file names may vary depending on the sample data package, but otherwise the steps are the same no matter which package you install.

-After downloading a package, run the .EXE file, and then accept terms and conditions to unpack the compressed zip file.
+After downloading a package, run the EXE file, and then accept terms and conditions to unpack the compressed zip file.
 You then need to extract contents of that file to a folder on the computer.

 Depending on the operating system and security settings, you may need to perform the following steps after unpacking the zip file: